levikanwischer/tableaurest/README.rst

 Issues
 ------
-If you encounter any issues, please first search existing 'Issues' on GitHUb.
+If you encounter any issues, please first search existing 'Issues' on GitHub.
 If none match your issue, please create a new 'Issue' accordingly to initialize discussion.
 Thanks.

 Examples